Top 10 New Blogger Mistakes – And How to Fix Them

 8) Ignoring Guest Posting

 This blogger mistake is typically not accomplished until one has accumulated some good solid content to share.

-Backlinks is still a major metric for ranking high in Google and other top search engines.
+Backlinks are still a major metric for ranking high in Google and other top search engines.

 9) Ignoring Blogger Burn Out Symptoms